-- The parcels are located on contain or are adjacent to steep hillsides, rivers, or creeks, wetlands, or springs, significant or heritage trees, or sensitive plant or wildlife habitat; - (2) The parcels are zoned to be used for commercial or industrial or otherwise enforcibly restricted for nonresidential purposes; or - (3) The proposed development consists of clustered housing, townhomes, condominiums, or combinations thereof mixed-use development; or - (4) The site being subdivided is a corner lot as defined by Section 6102.55 of the Zoning Regulations (i.e., a lot not greater than one hundred (100) feet in width and located at the junction of two (2) or more intersecting streets), is located outside of the Coastal Zone, and is outside of areas designated on the California Department of Forestry and Fire Protection's Fire Severity Zone Maps as Very High Risk, High Risk, and Medium Risk within State Responsibility Areas and Very High Risk within Local Responsibility Areas.
+- (1) The parcels contain or are adjacent to steep hillsides, rivers, creeks, wetlands, or springs, significant or heritage trees, or sensitive plant or wildlife habitat: - (2) The parcels are zoned for or otherwise enforcibly restricted for nonresidential purposes; - (3) The proposed development consists of clustered housing, townhomes, condominiums, or mixed-use development; or

+(4) The site being subdivided is a corner lot as defined by Section 6102.55 of the Zoning Regulations (i.e., a lot not greater than one hundred (100) feet in width and located at the junction of two (2) or more intersecting streets), is located outside of the Coastal Zone, and is outside of areas designated on the California Department of Forestry and Fire Protection's Fire Severity Zone Maps as Very High Risk, High Risk, and Medium Risk within State Responsibility Areas and Very High Risk within Local Responsibility Areas.

-- b.
-Limitations on the Granting of Exceptions - (1) There shall be no exceptions to the design requirements for the special areas (ridgelines and skylines, flood hazard areas, and Geologic Hazard Overlay District) contained in Section 7021. - (2) Exceptions to the standard requirements for improvements contained in Sections 7022, 7023, 7024, 7025, 7026, 7027, and 7028 may be granted when unique site conditions or other circumstances exist that justify approval of the exception, provided such exception and will advance implementation of General Plan policies and Zoning Regulations are reasonable and will achieve the same level of efficacy as the corresponding standard requirements.
+b.
+Limitations on the Granting of Exceptions

+- (1) There shall be no exceptions to: the design requirements for the special areas (ridgelines and skylines, flood hazard areas, and Geologic Hazard Overlay District) contained in Section 7021; the standard requirements for water supply contained in Section 7024; and the requirements for sewage disposal contained in Section 7027. - (2) Exceptions to the standard requirements for improvements contained in Sections 7022, 7023, 7025, 7026, and 7028 may be granted when unique site conditions or other circumstances exist that justify approval of the exception, provided such exception will advance implementation of General Plan policies and Zoning Regulations, are reasonable, and will achieve the same level of efficacy as the corresponding standard requirements.